seifmegahed/daftar/README.md

 - Super User - Super users can access all private data and perform basic actions
 - User - Regular users can only access public data and perform basic actions

+> Note:
-> Note: Basic actions include viewing, adding, editing.
+>   - Basic actions include viewing, adding, editing.
 They do not include deleting.
+>   - Private data includes any financial data like sale items, and documents that are marked as private.

 ### Error Handling